 Timeshare Exchange Companies

-- The Company doesn’t cooperate in accordance to the terms agreed on their website
+- The Company doesn’t cooperate in accordance with the terms agreed on their website

 - Many extra fees are charged

 - The information they give to customers is not precise